rosebaesj/rosebaesj.github.io/index.md

 Currently, I'm a researcher in Ryu's Optimization Group ([Ryu](http://www.math.snu.ac.kr/~ernestryu/)) at SNU, directed by Ernest K. Ryu.
 I'm excited when I study optimization theory.
 The commonality of acceleration methods and the worst-case analysis were the main topic.

-From Korea Foundation for Advanced Studies (KFAS), full tuition and stipend for doctorates in the US are given.
+From Korea Foundation for Advanced Studies (KFAS), full tuition and stipend for doctorates in the US will be given.

 I have certification in Korea actuary since 2018.